1.3. Reference Type Examples

-Person ada; // A class type variable (valid only if we have a class called Person on the classpath)
+Person ada; // A class type variable (valid because we have a class called Person)

 double[] array; // An array type variable